Some advices on how to set up your development environment for Orchard Core development.

-- Visual Studio 2019 (any edition) or later installed with .NET Core development tools and the following extensions:
+- Visual Studio 2022 (any edition) or later installed with "ASP.NET and web development" tools and the following extensions:

-- Editor Guidelines to add visual guides to specific line lengths (was spun out of Productivity Power Tools).
+- Editor Guidelines to add visual guides to specific line lengths.

 - SQLite/SQL Server Compact Toolbox for browsing Orchard's SQLite databases, or alternatively SQLite Browser (this has support to nicely format JSON documents).

 - Lombiq Orchard Visual Studio Extension with various Orchard-related features.

 - Visual Studio Spell Checker (VS2022 and Later) for avoiding typos in comments and other texts.